Enterprise Dynamics: Architecture

 Enterprise Dynamics is an object-oriented simulation platform combined with an event-oriented approach.
 The user can select standard simulation objects (the so-called 'Atoms'), in which the behavior of their real life equivalents is captured, from a library and create a model by clicking and dragging the objects into the model space.
 For each simulation object, parameters can be altered to change its behavior.

+Editions & Licensing

+The Enterprise Dynamics platform is available under several licensing options, including basic viewing, runtime simulation, and developer editions with full modeling capabilities.
+A home or educational edition is also offered for academic and personal use.